Antineoplastic Drugs — platinum agent

 The household route: excretion onto surfaces and bedding

 Carboplatin reaches the sleep environment exactly as its platinum parent does — through the patient's excreta.
-It is cleared in urine for days after treatment, and hospital monitoring repeatedly finds antineoplastic drugs across patient areas, with the highest levels on the floors of patient lavatories, explicitly tied to the handling of patients' urine.
-Peer-reviewed — Hedmer et al. 2008 The drugs are not only on surfaces but get into people: most nurses studied carried measurable internal antineoplastic-drug contamination, some of it from skin contact with contaminated surfaces rather than direct handling.
-Peer-reviewed — Villa et al. 2021
+It is cleared in urine for days after treatment, and hospital monitoring finds antineoplastic drugs across patient areas, with the highest levels on the floors of patient lavatories, explicitly tied to the handling of patients' urine.
+That study measured cyclophosphamide and ifosfamide specifically, not carboplatin, so this is class-level supporting evidence rather than carboplatin-specific data.
+Inferred — extrapolated from antineoplastic-class surface monitoring; Hedmer et al. 2008 did not assay carboplatin/platinum The drugs are not only on surfaces but get into people: most nurses studied carried measurable internal antineoplastic-drug contamination, some of it from skin contact with contaminated surfaces rather than direct handling — again a class-level finding, not carboplatin-specific.
+Inferred — extrapolated from antineoplastic-class biomonitoring; Villa et al. 2021 did not assay carboplatin/platinum

-And the bedroom-specific finding: among the tasks that most strongly predicted picking up these drugs, changing the sheets or making the bed of a treated patient stood out.
-Peer-reviewed — Villa et al. 2023 In a home, that is the family caregiver's job — the exposure this page exists to address.
+The bedding link is specific to the drug class rather than to carboplatin itself.
+Among the tasks that most strongly predicted picking up these drugs, changing the sheets or making the bed of a treated patient stood out — but the drugs biomonitored were methotrexate, cyclophosphamide, ifosfamide, a 5-fluorouracil metabolite, and doxorubicin, not carboplatin.
+Inferred — extrapolated from antineoplastic-class biomonitoring; Villa et al. 2023 did not assay carboplatin/platinum In a home, that is the family caregiver's job — the exposure this page exists to address.

 Keeping it in proportion